Gotu Kola

 What it is

-• dried leaf or whole herb preparations
+• dried leaf or whole-herb preparations for tea and infusion

 • tinctures and liquid extracts